huzzle-app/Finance-Summer-Internships-2024/README.md

-# New Marketing Internships by Huzzle
+# 2024 Finance Summer Internships by Huzzle

-Use this repo to find 1,000s of marketing internships 💻
+Use this repo to find 1,000s of finance summer internships 💻

 ⚠️ Please note that this repo is exclusive for roles in the United States, United Kingdom, or Remote positions 🌍